letsblockit/letsblockit/data/filters/README.md

     - `list`: a list of strings, in the YAML list format (e.g. `["one", "two"]`)

 The `template` for the filter is defined in [Handlebars](https://handlebarsjs.com/guide/) format.
 Every param is accessible via their `name`.
 If a parameter is not specified by the user, the default value will be used.
+For simple templates with only checkbox parameters, a `rules` field can be added to the parameter, and the `template` omitted.

 To check that your syntax is correct and guard against regression, `tests` cases are written as a list of objects, with the following fields: